Claremont Meadows: History

 Prior to European colonisation of Australia in 1788, the area was occupied by the Aboriginal Darug tribe.
 However, in 1810 Governor Macquarie granted 1055 acre of land to Mary Bligh as a wedding present when she married Maurice O'Connell.
 The property was named Coallee, although the family never resided there.
 The land was subsequently subdivided, and renamed Claremont by Bryan Molloy.
 The area was opened for residential housing in 1984 and has grown steadily since.

 Commercial area

 Claremont Meadows has a small shopping centre, with an IGA supermarket, pharmacy, hairdressers, dental surgery, hot food shop and bakery.
 It also has a community centre and two preschools.
 Claremont Meadows Primary School was opened in 1997.

 Transport

 Claremont Meadows is serviced by buses operated by Busways.
-The nearest railway station is Werrington.
+The nearest railway station is Werrington on the Main Western railway line.
 Member for Mulgoa Tanya Davies, Member for Penrith Stuart Ayres and Minister for Urban Infrastructure Paul Fletcher officially opened the Werrington Arterial Road (Gipps Street) on 26 May 2017.
 The M4 on and off ramps connect Claremont Meadows directly on to the M4 Motorway going east.